 Recommended read: Introducing the Redesigned Trigger Action Workflow

 That's it.
-After you click the subsequent OK buttons and get back to the main screen, you will have been done setting up JSCAPE MFT Server to automatically upload files to a remote server.
+After you click the subsequent OK buttons and get back to the main screen, you are finished setting up JSCAPE MFT Server so it will automatically upload files to a remote server.